Planning your Peterborough Folk Festival 2025 weekend!

 If you need to drive:

 On-site festival parking at Nicholls Oval Park is limited.
+We share the park with Peterborough Rugby Club, who often have playoff games on the Saturday of the festival.
 Overflow parking may be available on side streets.
 Accessible parking spots will be available for people with special needs.

 The City of Peterborough will provide temporary signage for some accessible parking spots to access the Rotary Trail at the end of Dufferin and Hazlitt streets.
-From there, people can proceed along the Rotary Trail to our new accessible viewing area on the lower level of Nicholls Oval Park.
+From there, people can proceed along the Rotary Trail to the lower level of Nicholls Oval Park.

 At the festival